Academic freedom at Brigham Young University

 Academic freedom at Brigham Young University (BYU) has been the subject of several controversies, mostly focusing on its religious nature.
 In 1992, BYU issued a statement limiting academic freedom in certain areas, including language that attacked the Church of Jesus Christ of Latter-day Saints (LDS Church), and language that violates the university's honor code.

 Since this statement was released, BYU has received continued accreditation from the Northwest Commission on Colleges and Universities, which specifically approved of the statement, as it was typical of many religious institutions.
 In 1997, the American Association of University Professors (with a membership of about 47,000) criticized BYU based on the wording of the new statement, as well as then-recent controversies involving several professors allegedly denied their academic rights.
 Cecilia Konchar Farr, David Knowlton, Gail T. Houston, were among the more notable controversies, although BYU has stated that these professors' discharge was based on issues other than academic speech.

-On another side of the issue, James D. Gordon III, one of the key administrators in the 1990s issues, has argued that there is institutional academic freedom, the ability of an academic institution to define its goals and objectives, and that a private institution like BYU should be fully free to pursue such.
+James D. Gordon III, one of the key administrators in the 1990s issues, has stated that in addition to the individual academic freedom of faculty, a university has institutional academic freedom ("the freedom of a college or university to pursue its mission and to be free from outside control"), grounded in the free speech clause of the First Amendment and recognized by the United States Supreme Court.
+Dean Gordon pointed out that the AAUP recognized this in a 1940 statement, which provides that "Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing..."